SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 The elements of the phrase are: *nutritional access/quality OR nutrition + specific groups*

-Research about the nutritional status of the groups mentioned in the target is included here. `stability` is not used in combination with food/nutrition as there are results about nutritional stability in processed foods. `nutritio*` should cover terms such as "access to nutritional care". `baby` is not used as it only adds noise about "baby mustard".
+Research about the nutritional status of the groups mentioned in the target is included here, along with research about nutrition quality. `nutritio*` should cover terms such as "access to nutritional care". `baby` is not used as it only adds noise about "baby mustard".

 ```py
 TS=